Clustered Calibration: Representation-Aware Probability Calibration via Learned Subpopulations: Background and Related Work

 A separate category of calibration methods partitions the samples into bins and computes a calibrated output per bin.
 Histogram Binning \cite{zadrozny2001obtaining} divides the sample space into bins of probability scores and assigns a calibrated score per bin.
-Platt scaling and Histogram Binning are considered as a baseline calibration method.
 Isotonic Regression extends Histogram Binning by learning bin boundaries \cite{zadrozny2002transforming}.
-Bayesian Binning into Quantiles divides the data into bins by using a Bayesian model \cite{naeini2015obtaining}.
-Separating the outputs into bins aims to differentiate the samples, but the methods use a na\"{\i}ve approach of partition, ignoring the variety of sub-distributions in the sample space and therefore inconsistent through the various subpopulations.
+Bayesian Binning into Quantiles (BBQ) divides the data into bins by using a Bayesian model \cite{naeini2015obtaining}.
+Separating the outputs into bins aims to differentiate the samples, but the methods use a na\"{\i}ve partitioning approach, ignoring the variety of sub-distributions in the sample space and therefore yields inconsistent calibration across subpopulations.

-Platt-Bin is a combination of the Platt scaling and Histogram Binning methods, where scaling is performed bin-wise \cite{singh2022platt}. \if 0 Platt-Bin learns $C$, a set of calibration models $\{c_1,...,c_M\}$ for each bin.
-Then the calibrated probability is defined as: \(C(x) = c_i(h(x) \mid x \in B_i\). \fi A similar approach is used in the Confidence-based Temperature method (CBT) \cite{frenkel2022network} and in Bin-wise Temperature Scaling (BTS) \cite{ji2019bin}, where TS is applied to each bin individually, thus improving the overall calibration.
-Scaling-Binning calibrator first applies TS to the entire sample range and then divides the samples into bins to calculate the output \cite{kumar2019verified}.
+Platt-Bin and Scaling-Binning are a combination of the Platt scaling and Histogram Binning methods, where scaling is performed prior to obtaining the Histogram Binning method \cite{singh2022platt, kumar2019verified}.
+Confidence-based Temperature scaling (CBT) \cite{frenkel2022network} and Bin-wise Temperature Scaling (BTS) \cite{ji2019bin} further develop the composition to an ensemble in which TS is applied to each bin individually, thus improving the overall calibration.
 Another combined approach is Mix-n-Match which creates a generic calibration model which is composed of an ensemble of weighted calibration functions that are mutually trained on the model's output \cite{zhang2020mix}.

-Although these methods assume different probability distributions across the bins, they are limited by the probability output values as their input and therefore fall short in apprehension of the distribution of subpopulations.
+Although these methods assume different probability distributions across the bins, they are limited by the probability output values as their input and therefore struggle to capture of the distribution of subpopulations.